imcuky/Car-dataset-Classification-Empirical-Study/README.md

-# Classification Empirical Study 📊
+# Classification Empirical Study
 ## Naïve Bayes vs Logistic Regression

-Welcome to the Classification Empirical Study repository! 🚀 In this project, we compare the performance of Naïve Bayes and Logistic Regression models on the Car Evaluation dataset, which is a multi-class classification task.
-Let's dive into the details:
+In this project, we compare the performance of Naïve Bayes and Logistic Regression models on the Car Evaluation dataset, which is a multi-class classification task.

-### Dataset Overview 🚗
+### Dataset Overview
 - **Dataset:** [Car Evaluation Dataset](https://archive.ics.uci.edu/dataset/19/car+evaluation)
 - **Number of Samples:** 1728
 - **Number of Attributes:** 6
 - **Number of Classes:** 4 (Unacceptable, Acceptable, Good, Very Good)

-### Project Overview 📚
+### Project Overview
 1. **Familiarize with the Task and Dataset**
    - **Goal:** Understand the classification task and dataset characteristics.
    - **Dataset Details:** Explore the number of training examples, features, missing data, etc.